ndsev/zserio/doc/ZserioUserGuide.md

 > `-setDotExecutable /usr/bin/dot` causes to run executable `/usr/bin/dot` whenever the conversion
 > of dot file to svg file is needed.

-**`-setDotLinksPrefix`**

-Sets the prefix to all URL links which are generated in graphviz file `overview.dot`.
-Setting the prefix to "`.`" means setting the URL links to the locally generated HMTL documentation (which is the default behavior if this option is omitted).

-> Parameter `-setDotLinksPrefix https://my.web-site.org/zserio/html_doc` sets the URL links
-> to `my.web-site.org` web site.

 **`-setTopLevelPackage`**